 Queensland continues to lead the country in implementing school-based traineeships or apprenticeships.
 Almost 6000 students commence school-based apprenticeships and traineeships (SATs) annually.

-Special schools provide highly specialised and individual programs in many locations for students with intellectual and other disabilities.
+Special schools provide highly specialised and individual programs to cater for students with intellectual disability and/or multiple disability.
 A range of staff is employed including teachers, speech therapists, occupational therapists, physiotherapists and nurses.
-Educational programs for students with disabilities are also provided in primary and secondary schools, sometimes within special education units and classes.
+Educational programs for students with disabilities are also provided in primary and secondary schools.

 Students from Prep to Year 12, who are unable to attend a traditional school setting due to geographic isolation, illness or other special circumstances can attend schools of distance education.